Section 5. Other Airspace

 a.
 VFR Flyways.

-planning flights into, out of, through or near complex
+pilots in planning flights into, out of, through or near complex terminal

 VFR Flyway Planning Chart